-1. On all Storm nodes, change ownership of the conf directory from storm to root:
+1. (HDP 2.2 only) On all Storm nodes, change ownership of the conf directory from storm to root:

-'''

 sudo chown -R root:hadoop /etc/storm/conf

-'''

 This restricts access to the worker-launcher.cfg file in the conf directory.
 Users can still modify and update Storm configuration properties, because Ambari runs as root.